 -

-Winter Carnival - Sunday, January 15th, Noon - 5 pm Outdoors experiential learning of Dakota culture: Ice fishing, food, tea, and storytelling at the bark lodge and tipi, and hiking […] |
+Winter Carnival - Sunday, January 15th, Noon - 5 pm Outdoors experiential learning of Dakota culture: Ice fishing, food, tea, and storytelling at the bark lodge and tipi, and hiking & harvesting of natural materials for a craft project.
+A shuttle bus will be provided to transport participants between Paradise Cove and PIIC Bark Lodge. […] |

 |